vpan93/FakeNewsClassifier/FakeNewsClassifierPackage/app/README.md

-# Fake news detection

-This is a techincal assignment as part of Satalia's recruitment process for the data scientist job role.
 ## Getting Started

 These instructions will guide you on how to install the created Python package and test the model with your own data.